Vézelay: Middle Ages

 In the 9th century the Benedictines were given land to build a monastery during the reign of Charles the Bald.
 According to legend, not long before the end of the first millennium a monk named Baudillon brought relics of Mary Magdalene to Vézelay from Saint-Maximin-la-Sainte-Baume.

 In 1058 Pope Stephen IX confirmed the authenticity of the relics, leading to an influx of pilgrims that has continued to this day.
 Vézelay Abbey was also a major starting point for pilgrims on the Way of St. James to Santiago de Compostela.
 This was crucially important in attracting pilgrims and the wealth they brought to the town.

 Bernard of Clairvaux preached the Second Crusade at the Council of Vézelay in 1146 with King Louis VII of France.
 The crowd was so large that a large platform was erected on a hill outside the city.
 The full text has not survived, but a contemporary account says that "his voice rang out across the meadow like a celestial organ" When Bernard was finished the crowd enlisted en masse and they supposedly ran out of cloth to make crosses.
 Bernard is said to have flung off his own robe and began tearing it into strips to make more crosses.
 Others followed his example and he and his helpers were supposedly still producing crosses as night fell.

 On 2 July 1190, the Frankish and English factions of the Third Crusade met at Vézelay before officially departing for the Holy Land.

 The human settlement on the hill of Vézelay is very anterior to the Benedictine abbey.
 Merovingian sarcophagi were found in the basement of the church of St. Peter, and under one of them an older sarcophagus.
 In 2012, a Carolingian wall was discovered, under the cloister of Vézelay.

 Girart de Roussillon received by a favor from Louis the Pious and chose in 858 to ensure the perenniality of his possessions by transforming them into two Benedictine communities, respectively male and female: Pothières and Vézelay.

 He founded a monastery of women at the present site of Saint-Père.

 It has a villa, surrounded by large estates.

 The neighborhood in which the houses are located bears the name of Vezeliacus which will become Vizeliac then Vézelay.

 This was a tenuous start, abruptly interrupted between 871 and 877, when the Normans dislodged the nuns.

 Girart then asks for their replacement by a community of men.

 The abbey was then transferred to the hill and Benedictine monks replaced the nuns.

-The position of the monastery attracted many families to take advantage of the protection of the walls of the new establishment.
+The position of the monastery attracted multiple families to take advantage of the protection of the walls of the new establishment.

 It was dedicated to the Virgin and the apostles St. Peter and St. Paul.

 Its status is quite peculiar, for it was affiliated with Cluny, which was exempted until 1744:

 Some authors assert that in 882 the monk Badilon had brought from Saint-Maximin-la-Sainte-Baume to Vézelay, relics of Mary Magdalene.
 On the other hand, Eudes, first abbot, is mentioned in 897.